cbcrg/piper-nf/README.md

     $ docker pull cbcrg/piper-nf

-After that yuo will be able to run Piper-nf using the following command line:
+After that you will be able to run Piper-nf using the following command line:

     $ ./nextflow run cbcrg/piper-nf -with-docker